HumanCompatibleAI/better-adversarial-defenses/README.md

 3. Victim is trained against multiple adversaries as well as the normal opponent ('population-based training')
 4. Stable Baselines are connected to rllib to train by sampling with rllib and optimizing with Stable Baslines

-CHAI 2020 Summer Intern Project by <a href="http://sergeivolodin.github.io/">Sergei Volodin</a>

 ## Setup